linsalrob/PhiSpy/README.md

 The id is in the format: pp_number, where number is a sequential number of the prophage (starting at 1).
 Location is be in the format: contig_start_stop that encompasses the prophage.

 2. prophage_tbl.tsv: This is a tab seperated file.
 The file contains all the genes of the genome.
  The tenth colum represents the status of a gene.
+If this column is 0 then we consider this a bacterial gene.
-If this column is 1 or greater then the gene is a phage like gene and corresponds to the prophage ID from prophage.tbl; otherwise it is a bacterial gene.
+  If it is non-zero it is probably a phage gene, and the higher the score the more likely we believe it is a phage gene.

 This file has 16 columns:
   - 1. fig_no: the id of each gene;